ThomasMBury/ecg-dashboard/README.md

 python app_v1.py
 ```

-If you cannot access the Medium article, there is pdf version [here](./medium/article.pdf).

 ## Usage

 Feel free to use and extend this template for your own use.
 If you find it useful, please consider 'clapping' the [Medium article](https://medium.com/p/c748588e2920/edit) and starring this repository.
 Thank you!